Pyrrhulina marilynae

-Pyrrhulina marilynae is a species of fish in the Pyrrhulina genus found in the basins of the Tapajós and Xingu River.
-They grow no more than a few centimeters.
+Pyrrhulina marilynae is a species of freshwater ray-finned fish belonging to the family Lebiasinidae, which includes the pencilfishes, splash tetras and related fishes.
+This fish is found in the basins of the Tapajós and Xingu River.
+They grow to no more than a few centimeters.

+Etymology

 The fish is named in honor of Marilyn Weitzman (b.
 1926) of the Smithsonian Institution, for mentorship to both describers when they began studying the family Lebiasinidae.
-Marilyn Weitzman is the wife of ichthyologist Stanley Weitzman.
+She is the wife of ichthyologist Stanley Weitzman.